pulkjr/Insight-2019/README.md

-# Insight-2019-1403-2
+# Insight-2019
-Advanced PowerShell Techniques
+Session 1403-2 - Advanced PowerShell Techniques
+Session 1402-1 - Administer Your NetApp Storage Environment Using PowerShell Essentials

 ## Who this is for:
 * You have some experience with PowerShell and are looking to write more mature scripts, functions, classes, and modules